SFRJ/crawler/README.md

 This tool could easily be extended to support any kind of persistance and also output formant

 I did aim for modularity and OOP.
 As you will observe my classes and methods are relatively small, well written, named and tested.
+I was unsure what kind of format to use for the output, either xml,json or maybe some kind of image but the quickest was to use the terminal.
+Maybe a future improvement could be to add identation in the links that are outputed so it gives more the sensation of a sitemap(currently, it looks like breadcrumbs).